 The Coverdell law sets a floor for the total amount an eligible applicant State will receive as its Coverdell grant.
-If \$28,000,000 were to become available for FY 2011, the minimum Coverdell grant to an eligible State would be not less than \$168,0003.
-In that case, if the amount a State would otherwise receive as its total Coverdell grant (including both base funds and any competitive funds) were less than \$168,000, NIJ would increase that State's total grant to \$168,000.
+For FY 2012, the minimum Coverdell grant to an eligible State is anticipated to be not less than \$63,517.3 If the amount a State would otherwise receive as its total Coverdell grant (including both base funds and any competitive funds) is less than \$63,517, NIJ will increase that State's total grant to \$63,517.